Abuse or family violence in pregnancy

 Many women who experience family violence in pregnancy are reluctant to leave because they are financially vulnerable or they fear what their partner may do.

-Health consequences during pregnancy
+Health consequences of violence during pregnancy

 Violence during pregnancy is harmful to both the woman and her unborn baby.
 Research has shown that women reporting abuse during pregnancy had higher rates of intrauterine growth retardation, preterm labour and lower birth weight, as well as a higher risk of miscarriage.
 The baby can also be damaged by physical assault.